-We hold NHS contracts with our six regional ICB partners within the Integrated Care Systems across the West Midlands and Gloucestershire.
+We hold NHS contracts with our seven regional ICB partners within the Integrated Care Systems across the West Midlands and Gloucestershire.
 We deeply value these partnerships and are keen to sustain them and develop them further in the future.
-Click here to read more about our core services.
+Find out more about our core services.

 In addition to our core service offer, Acorns provides fully commissioned paid for care and support.
 This supports our statutory partners to address individual circumstances of families who require their support, often in unexpected or crisis situations.

 We can assist our health colleagues in providing a “bridging” service between hospital and home, or our social care colleagues in providing the specialist support required for a child with complex needs.
 If you would like to hear more about this service please contact our Statutory Partnerships Manager on email@example.com.